kkoemets/CalculatorUI/README.md

 # CalculatorUI
 JavaFX application

 Was meant to replace Excel while solving my diploma work.
-I hated hidden formulas (also unreadable) in Excel when doing calculations and then typing them into word afterwards.
+I hated hidden formulas (also unreadable) in Excel when doing calculations and then typing them into a Word file afterwards.
 This helped me to solve both, however a lot of shortcuts were used to make it work.

 Picture of application:
 ![alt text](https://github.com/Jollerr/CalculatorUI/blob/master/intro.png)